Biden to pursue arms control, seeks to engage China - US envoy | Law-Order

 Biden to pursue arms control, seeks to engage China - US envoy

 Russian Ambassador Gennady Gatilov, a former deputy foreign minister, also took the floor at the Geneva talks to praise the treaty extension.
-Israeli Ambassador Meirav Eilon Shahar said the pact and direct dialogue between the two world powers testified to a "shared goal of enhancing global security and stability".

-Argentina's delegate said the Geneva forum - moribund for the last 20 years, unable to launch negotiations - was in need of a "new breath of life" and the U.S.-Russian deal had renewed hope that multilateral negotiations could be re-initiated.
+Li Song, China's ambassador to the forum, welcomed the bilateral agreement, noting that the United States and Russia are "the largest nuclear powers in the world".

+"China hopes to work on a basis of parity and mutual respect with all nuclear powers, including the Russian Federation and the United States, to engage in bilateral dialogue on security, strengthening mutual security measures, boosting transparency and trust," Li told the gathering.
+Germany's Ambassador Peter Beerwerth said that the renewed U.S.-Russian pact "sends out an important signal for the year 2021" and demonstrated that "negative trends can be reversed through political goodwill".

+"It also paves the way for its further development, which is very much needed, notably in light of the growing arsenals (of) some nuclear powers," Bierwirth said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)